Toggle: English / Spanish

 X-linked Adrenoleukodystrophy; Adrenomyeloneuropathy; Childhood cerebral adrenoleukodystrophy; ALD; Schilder-Addison Complex

-The condition results in the buildup of very-long-chain fatty acids in the nervous system, adrenal gland, and testes, which disrupts normal activity.
-There are three major categories of disease:
+The condition results in the buildup of very-long-chain fatty acids in the nervous system, adrenal gland, and testes.
+This disrupts normal activity in these parts of the body.

-Childhood cerebral form -- appears in mid-childhood (at ages 4 - 8)
+Childhood cerebral form -- appears in mid-childhood (at ages 4 to 8)

 Adrenomyelopathy -- occurs in men in their 20s or later in life